 The aim of defining a retention or destruction schedule or procedures for specific categories of records is to ensure legal compliance

-The purpose of this schedule is to assist researchers to understand that data includes any digital data transferred by computer or automated equipment, and any manual information (information which is not processed by computer) which is gathered by employees/those representing the institute.
+The purpose of this schedule is to assist researchers to understand that data includes any digital data transferred by computer or automated equipment, and any manual information (information which is not processed by computer) which is gathered by employees/those representing the university.
 Also, in relation to personal data, Article 5 (e) of the GDPR states that personal data shall be kept for no longer than is necessary for the purposes for which it is being processed.
 There are some circumstances where personal data may be stored for longer periods (e.g. archiving purposes in the public interest, scientific or historical research purposes), with certain robust conditions being met.

 To assist researchers in data collection and storage for remote working.